Angel Gomes: Style of play

 A footballer described as versatile, Gomes is capable of playing in all midfield positions whereas he preferred to be deployed as an attacking midfielder behind the forward.
 His playing style has been compared to that of Ronaldinho due to his creativity, composure and dribbling.
 In January 2015, Nani described Gomes as Manchester United's next star.
 Manchester United graduate Danny Webber said: "Gomes is still very small, but he sees the game seconds before others.
 Angel is like Paul Scholes; he can dictate a game with his intelligence."
 After having mostly played as a left midfielder and even as a centre-forward for his first season in France, his Lille manager Paulo Fonseca started to deploy him as a central midfielder in a position where he is in charge of recovering the ball and directing the play.
 When asked about his style of play after his first England senior team call-up, Gomes then stated: "I would like to say I am just a midfielder.
 I can operate in all three roles: I can play as the deep-lying midfielder, I can play as a No 8, I can play as a No 10.
 I just love to play in the midfield and be able to distribute and help the team play in all different areas of the pitch.
 I am confident.
 I like keeping the ball, I like taking responsibility."

-In an interview for Lille OSC website in September 2022, Gomes cited Spanish midfielders Andrés Iniesta and Xavi along with Bernardo Silva and Marco Verratti as inspirations, and emphasised their vision and skill despite a lack of height and strength, features they have in common (he is tall).
+In an interview for Lille website in September 2022, Gomes cited Spanish midfielders Andrés Iniesta and Xavi along with Bernardo Silva and Marco Verratti as inspirations, and emphasised their vision and skill despite a lack of height and strength, features they have in common (he is tall).
 He confided: "When I was a child, I watched Barcelona a lot.
 I loved Andrés Iniesta, Xavi, I was inspired by their way of playing."
 On 9 March 2023, Gomes cited in L'Équipe Silva's ability to switch positions as an inspiration: "I feel comfortable playing in midfield or more attacking positions, I don't really have a preference [...].
 The best in this role is Bernardo Silva.
 I first look at his presence, he looks a bit like me in size [...].
 He's everywhere on the pitch, he's brave, he doesn't hide and always makes himself available to his team."